The future is electric

 Icon Technology

-Electric cars and Italy
+Electric cars

-The first half of 2024 in Italy
+The first half of 2025 in Italy and Spain

 Icon Customer Services Revenues

-Charging services:
+Charging services: what future?

 Infrastructure sometimes panders, other times facilitates change in certain sectors of the economy.